DARE is a highly acclaimed program that gives kids the skills they need to avoid involvement in drugs, gangs, and violence.

 We offer vacation house checks as a complimentary service to the residents of the Borough.
 The Raritan Borough Police Department will conduct periodic checks of your residence while you are out of town.
 Contact police headquarters for details.

 The Raritan Borough Police Department is committed to the safety of the children in our community.
 New Jersey Law mandates that all children under the age of 8 MUST be in an approved child seat.
 It is paramount to the safety of your child that a child seat be PROPERLY installed.
 The Raritan Borough Police Department currently has one (1) office with the National Child Passenger Safety Certification, trained to properly install your child safety seat free of charge.
-Contact Officer Benjamin Griffin at 908-725-6700 ext.
-50 or email@example.com to schedule an appointment
+Contact Detective Benjamin Griffin at 908-725-6700 ext.
+18 or firstname.lastname@example.org to schedule an appointment

 Download Operation Blue Angel Application